 Psychological horror exploits the mental, emotional and psychological states of the readers to deliver a terrifying and frightening story.

-In psychological horror novels fear, dread and discomfort is created in readers mind by exploring the common emotional fears of human mind and psyche.
+In psychological horror novels fear, dread and discomfort are created in readers’ minds by exploring the common emotional fears of the human mind and psyche.